mixpanel/docs/pages/docs/tracking-methods/integrations/mobile-attribution-tracking.md

 ## Partner Server to Mixpanel

 Most of our attribution partners support a form of server to server integration.
-The main idea is that you will install the partner’s SDK in your app and follow their configuration instructions.
-Part of those instructions usually involve querying Mixpanel’s distinct_id (unique ID for the user) in the device and sending that over to their server.
+The main idea is that you will install the partner's SDK in your app and follow their configuration instructions.
+Part of those instructions usually involve querying Mixpanel's distinct_id (unique ID for the user) in the device and sending that over to their server.
 Once the partner has the attribution data, as well as know which is the distinct_id for that user in that device, they will send said data in the form of events and properties (as well as profile properties) directly from the partner server to Mixpanel.

 **Advantages**:

 - These kind of integrations usually require the least amount of setup on the app.
-If you don’t track events in Mixpanel from the app directly (just from the server) could sometimes even be done without an app update.
+If you don't track events in Mixpanel from the app directly (just from the server) could sometimes even be done without an app update.
-- Once set up, you can enable/disable the functionality from the partner’s page without another app update, and change some settings
+- Once set up, you can enable/disable the functionality from the partner's page without another app update, and change some settings

 **Disadvantages**:

-- ID management issues; by default, the partner will send the data with an ID of their choosing which will be different to the one you’re tracking events with, so you can get into a state in which the data sent from the integration is not connected to the user data you’ve tracked otherwise.
+- ID management issues; by default, the partner will send the data with an ID of their choosing which will be different to the one you're tracking events with, so you can get into a state in which the data sent from the integration is not connected to the user data you've tracked otherwise.
 - Hidden profiles; even when setting up ID management correctly, if sending profile data is enabled, anonymous profiles can be created for users which can be problematic as (on ID merge enabled projects) you can merge events, but merging profiles is not supported, which can lead to 1 (or more) profiles to be hidden if you have multiple profiles for the user.
 - Not as configurable; events and properties will be sent with the defaults sent by the partner which some partners have configuration options for, but can be limited.